-For many people Christmas, birthdays, or any other holiday is tough when you are struggling with money.
+For many people, Christmas, birthdays, Valentine’s Day or any other holiday is tough when you are struggling with money.

 Finding awesome gift ideas when you’re broke is demoralizing.

-When we were paying off debt, Christmas and birthdays were very very slim.
-We wanted to think outside of the box in order to pay off our debt sooner.
-The hardest part is the family didn’t fully support our decisions.
-The biggest learning from that year rolling into the future – it wasn’t about the gifts for us (parents), it was about having more experiences in our lives.
-(Thankfully, our kids are slowly coming around to the same idea.)
+When we were paying off debt, Christmas, birthdays and all holidays were very, very slim.
+We wanted to think outside of the box to pay off our debt sooner.
+The hardest part is the extended family didn’t fully support our decisions.

-But gift giving is still that the opportunity to bless someone with an awesome gift you found (or made) just for them.
-Since you’re broke, you need to figure out some cheap or inexpensive gift ideas.
+But gift-giving is still the opportunity to bless someone with an awesome gift you found (or made) just for them.
+Since you’re broke, you need to figure out some cheap gift ideas.

 First of all, this is the most important step.
-What amount can you take from your budget and put it towards gifts?
+What amount can you take from your monthly budget and put towards gifts?

 Be real.
 Be honest.